rejoyce/lotto/README.md

 The whole application starts up in Spring boot and I have only implemented 2 webservices, one to get the draws that a number appeared in and a 2nd to give some useful "meta" information about the selected number.

-The UI was kept simple, my own skills would not be in the UI field, I used an HTML page, some CSS and Vanilla Javascript, I decided to use plain JS to keep it simple but probably would have been better advised to use jQuery for speed of development.
+The UI was kept simple, my own skills are more server-side, I used an HTML page, some CSS and Vanilla Javascript, I decided to use plain JS to keep it simple but in hindsight probably would have been better advised to use jQuery for speed of development.

 # Running